 Customer Relationship Management, or CRM, matters in healthcare as much as it does in any other field, if not more.
 If potential patients have an unfortunate first encounter with your practice over the phone, or never receive that reminder call regarding an essential upcoming appointment, or can’t figure out how to break through a complicated and annoying series of automated attendants to get through to an actual human, they will likely find another office.
 Bad telephone communications lead to lost clientele.

 Weave’s phone system embraces the complex task of providing personalized customer service by making sure each individual call goes smoothly and brings about the customer’s desired result.
 It is specifically designed to match the needs of the healthcare industry.
 It is intended to make customer relationship management so seamless that your patients don’t think of your office as a call center, but as a care center.
+Check out more about Weave Phones here.

 Before we address the features of Weave’s phone system, let’s look at more detailed reasons why call quality is important for effective communication in your practice.